-Assistance and Emotional Support Animals must be pre-approved through Student Accessibility Services and the Department of Housing and Residence Life prior to the Assistance or Emotional Support Animal being in a residential area.
+Assistance and Emotional Support Animals must be pre-approved through the Student Accessibility Center (SAC) and the Department of Housing and Residence Life prior to the Assistance or Emotional Support Animal being in a residential area.

 - Residents are expected to comply with the terms in the Assistance and Emotional Support Animal Agreement. - Assistance and Emotional Support Animals must be pre-approved on an annual basis. - Please refer to UNF regulation 6.0210R for more information.